 All bioengineering students must meet the following requirements.
 Courses from these selections can meet general education exploration areas above.

-- Professional Ethics: PHL 1310 Introduction to Ethics in Science and Engineering - Economics: Choose one from ECN 1500, ECN 2010, ECN 2020, or ECN 2100
+- Professional Ethics: PHL 1310 Introduction to Ethics in Science and Engineering - Economics: Choose one from ECN 1500, ECN 2010, or ECN 2020

 Mathematics and Sciences